 Connect with Jenée at firstname.lastname@example.org.

-Jesse Gilliam serves as Washington STEM’s Communications Director.
-He’s responsible for internal and external communications strategy and implementation and he also supports Washington STEM’s policy and advocacy efforts.
+Jesse Gilliam serves as Washington STEM’s Director of Communications and Policy.
+He’s responsible for internal and external communications strategy and implementation and he also leads Washington STEM’s policy and advocacy efforts.

 Jesse brings 15 years of nonprofit and government experience to his work at Washington STEM.
 The thread that connects all of his work is a commitment to advance social justice.
 Jesse believes access to quality education is key to increasing equity in our communities.